 This week I’m in sunny Bantry-on-the-Med for the West Cork Literary Festival, and I thought I’d attempt a daily update as it’s my first venture to a lit fest as a writer, not to mention my first time attending this particular one.
 My posts will be brief and probably incoherent because I’m exhausted.
 You have been warned.

 Today was the first day of the five-day workshop I’m attending as part of my From the Well prize, a competition that keeps on giving.
 I’ve chosen to do the novel workshop with Dean Bakopoulos.
 It’s pretty daunting, but I think it’s going to be a hugely valuable experience.
-Dean teaches at the creative writing faculty in Grinnell University in Iowa, and is very concise in his approach.
+Dean teaches at the creative writing faculty in Grinnell College in Iowa, and is very concise in his approach.
 Unsurprisingly, we covered beginnings today, and I already have some interesting new ideas floating around in my head.
 Dean also talked about the problem of writing that isn’t ‘messy’ enough, and this intrigued me – I think my own writing can often be too neat and safe.

 Each participant has been asked to bring along a scene from a work-in-progress that they feel needs work, and mine is one of the ones that will be workshopped tomorrow.
 I made the possibly foolish last-minute decision to bring along something very old rather than the book I’ve almost finished and is possibly more worthy of attention, but this is my version of living on the edge.
 Let’s see how perky I feel after my turn under the microscope!